Corniel/roslyn-test-tools/README.md

 the verifier compare the actual raised issues and errors to the expected onces.
 If there are differences, the verification fails.

-The easiest way to this, is adding `// Noncompliant` to the end of a line that contains an issue:
+The easiest way to do this, is by adding `// Noncompliant` to the end of a line that contains an issue:
 ``` C#
 class MyClass { } // Noncompliant
 ```

-By adding also `{{Some expected message}}` the message itself is also checked:
+By also adding `{{Some expected message}}` the message itself is also checked:

 ``` C#
 class MyClass { } // Noncompliant {{Visibility should be specified.}}